Free shipping on orders over 50€ up to 500g

 Donut

-It is a pendant, very often in gemstones.
-It has a large hole in its center to be able to pass a chain or a cord with a lark's knot.
+This is a pendant, very often made of gemstones.
+It has a large hole in the center for a chain or lark's bow cord.

 DIY